contao/docs/docs/manual/core-extensions/news/_index.en.md

 ---
 title: 'News/Blog extension'
-description: 'This allows news entries to be managed in the back end and output to the front-end using front-end modules.'
+description: 'This allows news entries to be managed in the back end and output to the front end using front-end modules.'
 aliases:
     - /en/core-extensions/news/
 weight: 1